BlueSpire/Durandal/skeletons/vstemplate/DurandalTemplate/DurandalTemplate/readme.md

 ﻿# Introduction

-Welcome to the Durandal template project for Visual Studio!
+Welcome to the Durandal Starter Project!

 Durandal is a cross-device, cross-platform application framework designed to make building Single Page Applications (SPAs) easy to create and maintain.
 We've used it to build build apps for PC, Mac, Linux, iOS and Android...and now it's your turn...

-This sample template sets up a basic navigation-style architecture for you.
+This template sets up a basic navigation-style architecture for you.
 Below are a few "points of interest" for you to investigate along with some brief explanation.
 For further information please visit us at http://www.durandaljs.com